 Let’s dive a little deeper into the expert’s definition of erectile dysfunction (ED).

 Erectile Dysfunction: Expert Definition, Symptoms, Causes And Treatment

 Sexual dysfunction disorders are on the rise across the globe.
 But what really counts as erectile dysfunction and how can you overcome it?

 There are several clinical sexual disorders in men and women.
 Chief among these sexual arousal disorders in men is erectile dysfunction1.
 Erectile dysfunction experts describe a man’s inability to get an erection.
-Furthermore, he might be able to get his penis stiff but not long enough to engage in satisfactory intercourse.
+Furthermore, he might be able to get erect but not long enough to engage in satisfactory intercourse.

 The condition affects a sizable portion of the population.

 In this article, we examine erectile dysfunction as defined by the experts in the male reproductive sciences field.
 Read on to find out just what exactly erectile dysfunction is, what ED experts think of it, its symptoms, what causes it and what you can do about it.

 What is erectile dysfunction?

 As we hinted earlier, erectile dysfunction is generally the inability of a man to get an erection and maintain it till a sexual act is complete.